hwdsl2/setup-ipsec-vpn/README.md

 **Windows users**: For IPsec/L2TP mode, a [one-time registry change](docs/clients.md#windows-error-809) is required if the VPN server or client is behind NAT (e.g. home router).

 The same VPN account can be used by your multiple devices.
 However, due to an IPsec/L2TP limitation, if you wish to connect multiple devices from behind the same NAT (e.g. home router), you must use [IKEv2](docs/ikev2-howto.md) or [IPsec/XAuth](docs/clients-xauth.md) mode.
 To view or update VPN user accounts, see [Manage VPN users](docs/manage-users.md).
-Helper scripts are included for convenience.

 For servers with an external firewall (e.g. [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html)/[GCE](https://cloud.google.com/vpc/docs/firewalls)), open UDP ports 500 and 4500 for the VPN.
 Aliyun users, see [#433](https://github.com/hwdsl2/setup-ipsec-vpn/issues/433).